Chapter One – Miracles and Explanations

 ` It’s quite simple, really.
 However, I trust that other people know what they are talking about when they say that they themselves or others have a ‘deeper need’ in life.
 As far as what Raymo has to say:

-We get in trouble when the two kinds of [mental] maps are confused, when we objectify elements of make-believe solely on the basis of inner need….[M]any of us accept the astrological influence of the stars on our lives because it satisfies an inner need, even in the face of convincing evidence to the contrary (every objective test of astrology has proved negative).
+We get in trouble when the two kinds of [mental] maps are confused, when we objectify elements of make-believe solely on the basis of inner need….[M]any of us accept the astrological influence of the stars on our lives because it satisfies an inner need, even in the face of convincing evidence to the contrary (every objective test of astrology has proved negative).` In other words, it takes imagination in order to perceive the world, no matter if one is a True Believer or a Skeptic.

 ` The True Believer retains in adulthood an absolute faith in some forms of empirically unverifiable make-believe (such as astrology or the existence of immortal souls), whereas the Skeptic keeps a wary eye even on firmly established facts (such as atoms).
 Both Skeptic and True Believer use made-up maps of the world.